kestra-io/docs/docs/developer-guide/tasks/README.md

 Most available tasks are Runnable Tasks except special ones that are [Flowable Tasks](#flowable-tasks); those are explained later on this page.

+By default, Kestra only includes a few Runnable Tasks.
+However, many of them are available as [plugins](../../../plugins/), and if you use our default Docker image, plenty of them will already be included.

 ### Task common properties

 The following task properties can be set.